DCAN-Labs/cifti-connectivity/README.md

 ### 11/13/2019
 - Added the `--dtseries` parameter.
 - Updated description of how the hash appended to each connectivity matrix filename is generated.

+### 12/5/2019
+- Added details about file naming limits/conventions which may cause problems if overlooked

 ## Feature Requests
  - https://trello.com/b/hQkyYits/robo-science